TRIBUTES

 Gabriel Sharp, university friend

 I don’t know where to start and can’t even begin to imagine how you are all feeling right now.
 My name is Gabriel and in second year Omar and I became close and I enjoyed his company immensely on every occasion we were together.
 It pains me that I won’t be able to live with him in third year as planned.
-Omar was so loving and I felt so listened to every time we spoke and this is why it pains me so much to why he didn’t reach out.
+Omar was so loving and I felt so listened to every time we spoke and this is why it pains me so much that he didn’t reach out.
 We all had so much time together and he was so loved.
 I remember we went to an event where I felt uncomfortable in the group.
 Rather than staying with everyone, Omar made sure I was ok and we hung out together the whole night.
 I remember him making me feel so comfortable and seeing his infectious smile calmed me down massively.
 It is because of him that I could enjoy my night.
-Omar had such a beautiful soul and of all us can’t thank you enough for the person you shaped him into.
-I’m so sorry for your loss and anything you need from any of boys, we’re here.
-Sending my love to you and the family x

 Emmanuel Menelik, primary school friend